wenext-limited/pr-agent/docs/docs/tools/compliance.md

 #### Setting up global hierarchical compliance

 1\.
-Create a new repository named `pr-agent-settings` in your organization/workspace.
+Create a new repository named `pr-agent-settings` in your organization or workspace.

 2\.
 Build the folder hierarchy in your `pr-agent-settings` repository: